Centralia Power Plant: Coal-fired

 The two identical coal-fired generating units have a combined capacity of 1,340 MW.
 The coal plant is overseen by a one-room operation center.
 Coal is stored next to the plant in 400 MT silos; the capacity is enough to run operations for up to eight hours.

 The coal facility is 23 stories tall and the design is considered "utilitarian".
 Catwalks, conveyor belts, girders, and thousands of feet of pipe are exposed.

 When constructed, each boiler facility stood 233 ft tall and had a footprint of 25600 sqft.
 Each foundation required 12000 cuft of concrete.
 Two smokestacks, built with a pollution-control system to contain fly ash, each measured over 470 ft in height.
 At the plant's beginnings, more than 20000 MT of coal were estimated to be used per day.

 Approximately 20,000 volts of electricity are generated in between two turbines, with steam reaching as high as 1005 F which produces 2900 psi of pressure.
 The steam is recycled into the boiler system.
 Per minute, 6000 USgal of water through the condenser and cooling tower system are released into the air.
 The boilers can be reactivated, in the event of a shutdown, by a relighting oil system.

+Originally, two computerized 22 foot-long, 7 foot-tall "boiler-turbine-generator" boards, located in a separate control room, oversaw the operations of each boiler.
+Another panel controlled coal handling operations and the command center could also receive telemetry on the Skookumchuck Dam.
+Television cameras, used to monitor diesel fuel and water usage of the boilers, provided live-feeds to the control room.

 In 1996, the expense to produce one kilowatt hour of electricity was an average of 2.125 cents.
 Dropping in 1999 to 1.9 cents, of which approximately 90% of the rate was due to the price of coal, the plant was considered among the most expensive to operate under PacifiCorp's portfolio.

 Following the 2011 agreement to close the plant, the first boiler was shut down in 2020, with the second unit planned for closure in 2025.
 A schedule of emissions reductions were put in place to be met as the closure date nears.
 The Washington State Senate approved the deal with a 36–13 vote.
 To complete this transition, TransAlta received an expedited permit, and is also exempt from any Environmental Impact Assessment that would otherwise be required.

-The energy produced until its closure is used by Puget Sound Energy (PSE) and according to 2022 figures, 14.5% of PSE's electric load came from the TransAlta coal plant, enough to supply power to 300,000 homes.
+The energy produced until its closure is used by Puget Sound Energy and according to 2022 figures, 14.5% of PSE's electric load came from the TransAlta coal plant, enough to supply power to 300,000 homes.